jpmorganchase/modular/docs/esm-views/how-to-build.md

        (`"dependencies"` field)
      - An array of bundled dependencies (`bundledDependencies` field)
-   - A synthetically generated `index.html` file, linking the trampoline file and the css bundle
+   - A synthetically generated `index.html` file, linking the trampoline file and the css bundle.
+This file is included in the `dist` directory of the esm-view.
-   - A synthetically generated trampoline file, dynamically `import`ing the js bundle and `React.render`ing its default export to a `#root` div.
+   - A synthetically generated trampoline file (`_trampoline.js`), dynamically `import`ing the js bundle and `React.render`ing its default export to a `#root` div.
+This file is included in the `dist/static/js` directory of the esm-view

 The ESM view build result can either be
 [dynamically imported](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/import#dynamic_imports)